oschl-git/jecna-wa-certificates/answers/ADFo.md

     **True**

-- Once a form is created, you cannot re-arrange form fields?
+- Once a form is created, you cannot re-arrange form fields.
+True or False?

     **False**

-- Forms can enable users to update a single row in a table?
+- Forms can enable users to update a single row in a table.
+True or False?

     **True**

-- Forms can enable users to update multiple rows in a table?
+- Forms can enable users to update multiple rows in a table.
+True or False?

 	**True**